Introduction

 Stretch your rope above your head, below your knees, behind your back.

-Can you lie down and roll around keeping your rope stretched tightly all the time?
+Can you lie down and roll around keeping your rope stretched tightly all

 See if you can bend the rope with one foot as you roll.